bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

-In most of these fields, the temporal division is extremely strong: science progresses within immunology and virology in such a way that recent articles have abstracts much more similar to each other than to articles from the 1970s and 1980s in the same fields.
+In most individual fields, the temporal division is very strong: for example, here we see that science progresses within immunology and virology in such a way that recent articles have abstracts much more similar to each other than to articles from the 1970s and 1980s in the same fields.

 ```api
 point_size: 1.2